kide-vm/kide/lib/register/README.md

 plain ones in this directory don't assemble to binary).
 Currently there is only the Arm module to actually do that.

-The elf module is used to generate the actual binary from the final BootSpace.
-BootSpace is a virtual class representing all objects that will be in the executable.
+The elf module is used to generate the actual binary from the final Space.
+Space is a virtual class representing all objects that will be in the executable.
 Other than CompiledMethods, objects get transformed to data.

 But CompiledMethods, which are made up of Blocks, are compiled into a stream of bytes, which are the binary code for the